svikashk/docs/guide/get-started.md

 ## Collect Requests from several sources using Streams

+Streams in Zepel helps you gather all the customer requests posted across multiple popular sources such as Intercom, Canny, etc., in one place.
-- talk about connecting with intercom, canny, and adding internal requests.
+talk about connecting with intercom, canny, and adding internal requests.

 - talk about using tags to prioritize